roblesisaac/dad/api/services/plaid/README-TransactionSync.md

 ### 1. Sync Initialization

-- **Get Sync Session From Item**: Locates the most recent sync session for the item
+- **Get Sync Session From Item**: Locates the tagert sync session from the item sync_id prop
 - **Create Initial Sync**: If no sync session exists, creates an initial one (using legacy data if available)
-- **Recovery Assessment**: Determines if recovery operations are needed
+- Recovery Assessment: Evaluates whether recovery operations are required, based on either session.isRecovery being set to true or a mismatch in the counts.

 ### 2. Normal Flow (No Recovery Needed)